culturally/Facebook-iOS-SSL-pinning-bypass/README.md

 SSL pinning, also known as certificate pinning or public key pinning, is a security mechanism used in digital communication to enhance the security of a connection, particularly within the context of Secure Sockets Layer (SSL) or its successor, Transport Layer Security (TLS).

 When a client (such as a web browser or a mobile app) connects to a server over HTTPS, the server presents its SSL/TLS certificate to prove its identity.
 Normally, the client verifies the server's certificate by checking if it is signed by a trusted Certificate Authority (CA).
 However, SSL pinning adds an extra layer of security by requiring the client to validate the server's certificate against a known, pre-configured set of certificates or public keys, rather than solely relying on the CA's trust chain.

+## Disclaimer
+This project is for educational purposes only.
+It demonstrates bypassing SSL pinning in binaries, such as those used by Instagram/Meta, to help developers and researchers understand security vulnerabilities.

+There is no intent to harm, exploit, or encourage illegal activities.
+If Instagram/Meta or any other party has concerns, please contact me at detective@yin.sh, and I will address the issue or take down the project as requested.

+Use of this project is at your own risk; the creator is not responsible for any misuse.